tophmey/setText/README.md

 # setText
-jQuery plugin that sets user-readable text of buttons, inputs and divs.
+jQuery plugin that sets user-readable text of buttons, inputs and any other element.